Last updated on 2026-01-30

 - Airline Transport Pilot: Command large commercial aircraft, requiring an ATPL.

-- Flight Training Instructor: Teach aspiring pilots in flight schools.
+- Flight Training Instructor: Teach aspiring pilots the skills needed to fly.

 - Civil Aviation Inspector: Ensure compliance with aviation regulations and safety standards.